Thaddeus Ross (Marvel Cinematic Universe): Special effects and VFX

 Red Hulk's CGI received generally positive reviews with RogerEbert.com writer Robert Daniels calling the effects "actually pretty stellar", and a standout within the film.
 Screen Rant writer Molly Freeman also praised Wētā's CGI and VFX despite some negative feelings towards the Tidal Basin cherry blossoms backdrop which she described as a "green screen mess".
-Conversely, The Hollywood Reporter writer Frank Scheck gave a positive response in seeing Ford's facial features in the Red Hulk, however, he felt that the character was "only slightly more visually convincing than his de-aged Indiana Jones" in Dial of Destiny.
+Conversely, while The Hollywood Reporter writer Frank Scheck gave a positive response in seeing Ford's facial features in the Red Hulk, he also felt that the character was "only slightly more visually convincing than his de-aged Indiana Jones" in Dial of Destiny.
+The film received a nomination for Outstanding Achievement for Character Animation in a Live Action Production at the 53rd Annie Awards.

 In the film, Ford's portrayal of Ross is noticeably missing the character's signature moustache.
 Screen Rant writer Kai Young noted that "VFX artists may have struggled to properly animate the Red Hulk with Ross' mustache, or this could have simply looked too silly to bring into live-action, so getting rid of it meant that the Red Hulk's emergence wasn't a comedic affair".
 Onah also noted in an interview with Collider that there was debate whether or not they would make the Red Hulk speak, with eventually deciding that he would be best portrayed as a "figure of rage and anger" without the ability to speak.
-Hurt was also digitally de-aged for his role in Black Widow.
+Hurt was digitally de-aged for his role in Black Widow.